GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

 # Getting Started

 ## Preface
 Greetings from Greptime Play!
-This guide will get you familiar with the very basics of GreptimeDB.
+Apart from just following a word-document guide, this interactive playground will quickly familiarize you with GreptimeDB and help you to get the most out of it.
+Cool feature alert: all code blocks in this guide are editable and executable! basics of GreptimeDB.
 Instead of static doc reading, Greptime Play offers an interactive experience: **all code blocks in this guide are editable and executable**.